Performance of Gaussian Boson Sampling on Planted Bipartite Clique Detection: Background and Problem Setup

 meaning the mean shift vanishes and the two normalized distributions become indistinguishable in total variation.
-Even when \( K = \sqrt{np} \), the signal-to-noise ratio remains constant \( 1\), and distinguishing the two types of nodes based solely on degree remains statistically challenging.
 Hence, degree-based heuristics cannot reliably detect planted biclique nodes when \( K \ll \sqrt{n} \), reinforcing the intuition that the planted biclique detection problem is computationally and statistically hard in this regime.